mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-27-Punctuation-and-Capitalization .md

 As in [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html#training-punctuation-and-capitalization-model) this model (this method) is a jointly training two token-level classifier on top of a pretrained language model.

 ## Data Format

+The Punctuation and Capitalization model expects the data in the following format:

+The training and evaluation data is divided into 2 files: - text.txt - labels.txt

+Each line of the text.txt file contains text sequences, where words are separated with spaces.

+[WORD] [SPACE] [WORD] [SPACE] [WORD]